 Humans like to organize things in their head.
 It's what we do.
-We use this power to sort out complexity so we can categorize, pigeonhole, and stereotype.
+We use this power to sort out complexity so we can categorize, pigeonhole, stereotype, and predict.
 It's not good, it's not bad, it's just what we do.
+Probably an evolutionary thing.

 That's all well and good, as far as it goes, but when you consider the other aspects of party that may not be in the best interests of the voter, it becomes more difficult to justify adherence to the idea.
 It becomes more likely that you will become disillusioned, disheartened, and disinterested.
 This leads to people not voting because they don't see their party as having a net benefit, after everything else is considered.

-Vetting Candidates: The organization should have the task of Vetting Candidates for alignment with the platform, so voters can know what they are voting for.
-This applies equally AFTER the election when elected officials are expected to follow through on their commitment to the policy platform by working and voting toward its goals.
-Accountability becomes the currency of their term in office and is on full display in real time to the organization members as well as the constituents of that official.
+The organization should have the task of Vetting Candidates for alignment with the platform, so voters can know what they are voting for.
+This applies equally after the election when elected officials are expected to follow through on their commitment to the policy platform by working and voting toward its goals.
+Accountability becomes the currency of their term in office and is on full display in real time to the organization members.

-Debates: The organization would be responsible for holding Debates among the various member party candidates during primary season and also to ensure the organization's candidates are included in debates for the general election.
+The organization would be responsible for holding Debates during primary season among the selected member party candidates and also to ensure the primary winning candidates are included in the general election debates.
 Corporate funding for this activity -- and only this activity -- should be encouraged as a tiny symbol of the obligation corporations have toward the public good.